Mpurushotham/JobFlow-AI/README.md

 - **🔒 Privacy First:** All your data is stored exclusively in your browser's Local Storage.
 No data is ever sent to a server.
 - **📄 Export Functionality:** Export your job list to `.csv` or download generated documents as print-ready PDFs.

-## ⚙️ Configuration
+## ⚙️ Deployment & Configuration

-JobFlow AI loads its Gemini API key from a `config.json` file located in the root of the application.
-This allows you to set your API key at deployment time without storing it in the source code.

-1. Create a file named `config.json` in the project's root directory.
+JobFlow AI is designed to be deployed on modern hosting platforms like Vercel.
+It requires a single environment variable to be configured for the Gemini API to function.

+**Setting up your API Key:**

+1. Go to your project settings on your hosting provider (e.g., Vercel).
-2. Add the following content to the file:
+2. Navigate to the "Environment Variables" section.

-    ```json
-    {
-      "API_KEY": "YOUR_GEMINI_API_KEY_HERE"
-    }
-    ```
+3. Create a new environment variable with the following name and value:
+    -   **Name:** `API_KEY`

-3. Replace `"YOUR_GEMINI_API_KEY_HERE"` with your actual Google Gemini API key.
+    -   **Value:** `YOUR_GEMINI_API_KEY_HERE` (Replace this with your actual Google Gemini API key).

-**Note:** The application will fail to make API calls if this file is not present and correctly configured.
-For security, do not commit `config.json` to version control.
+The application will read this key at runtime.
+If the key is not found, the app will display a configuration error on startup.

+**Note:** For local development, you may need to use a tool that loads environment variables (like `dotenv`).

 ## 🛠️ How It Works